Border control: Visas

-Certain countries, predominantly but not exclusively in western Europe and the Americas, issue working holiday visas for younger visitors to supplement their travel funds by working minor jobs.
-These are especially common in members of the European Union, and elsewhere in Europe.
+Certain countries, predominantly, though not exclusively, in Western Europe and the Americas, issue working holiday visas for younger visitors to supplement their travel funds by working in minor jobs.
+These are especially common among members of the European Union and elsewhere in Europe.
 Saudi Arabia issues a special category visa for people on religious pilgrimage.
 Similar policies are in force in other countries with significant religious sites.
 Certain jurisdictions impose special visa requirements on journalists.
-Countries that require such visas include Cuba, China, North Korea, Saudi Arabia, America and Zimbabwe.
+Countries that require such visas include Cuba, China, North Korea, Saudi Arabia, America, and Zimbabwe.

-As a consequence of awkward border situations created by the fall of the Soviet Union, certain former members of the USSR and their neighbours maintain special visa exemption policies for travellers transiting across international boundaries between two points in a single country.
-For instance, Russia permits vehicles to transit across the Saatse Boot between the Estonian villages of Lutepää and Sesniki without any visa or border checkpoint provided that they do not stop.
-Similar provisions are made for the issuance of Facilitated Rail Transit Documents by Schengen Area members for travel between Kaliningrad Oblast and the Russian mainland, enabling Russian citizens to travel to and from the exclave without a passport or visa.
+As a consequence of awkward border situations created by the fall of the Soviet Union, certain former members of the USSR and their neighbours maintain special visa-exemption policies for travellers transiting across international boundaries within a single country.
+For instance, Russia permits vehicles to transit through the Saatse Boot between the Estonian villages of Lutepää and Sesniki without a visa or border checkpoint, provided they do not stop.
+Similar provisions apply to the issuance of Facilitated Rail Transit Documents by Schengen Area members for travel between Kaliningrad Oblast and the Russian mainland, enabling Russian citizens to travel to and from the exclave without a passport or visa.

-Many countries let individuals clear border controls using foreign visas.
+Many countries allow individuals to clear border controls with foreign visas.
 (Note: For instance, the following jurisdictions permit visitors to use American visas to clear border controls: